dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 The response to a count query request is an object with one predicate, `http://schema.org/numberOfItems`, with an integer value.

+### Search Index

+The search index used by DSP transforms all text into lower case characters and splits text into tokens by whitespace.
+For example, if a text value is: `The cake needs flour, sugar, and butter.`, the tokens are `the`, `cake`, `needs`, `flour,`, `sugar,`, `and`, `butter.`.
+Note that punctuation marks like `,` and `.` are left with the word where they occurred.
+Therefore, if you search for `sugar` you would have to use `sugar*` or `sugar?` to get results that contain `sugar,` or `sugar.` as well.
+The reason for this kind of tokenization is that some users need to be able to search explicitly for special characters including punctuation marks.

 ### Gravsearch

-For more complex queries than a full-text search, Knora offers a query language called [Gravsearch: Virtual Graph Search](query-language.md)).
+For more complex queries than a full-text search, DSP offers a query language called [Gravsearch: Virtual Graph Search](query-language.md)).

 ### Support of TEI/XML